PokemonGoers/PredictPokemon-2/README.md

   "appearedOn": "2016-09-02T07:53:21.000Z",
   "__v": 0,
   "pokemonId": 73,
-  "latitude": 151.199544,
+  "latitude": -33.871224,
-  "longitude": -33.871224
+  "longitude": 151.199544,
+  "appearedLocalTime": "2016-09-02T17:53:21.000Z"
 }
 ```

 The latitude and longitude are actually added additonally, to allow easy access.
 Team A sends them in a nested JSON object within the pokeEntry.
+The same goes for appearedLocalTime.

 ###### Example feature source
-Here is an exaple how a feature source has to be implemented in order to work with the rest:
+Here is an example how a feature source has to be implemented in order to work with the rest:

 ```
 // feature_sources/time_features.js